 - What economic or cost constraints do you have for your product?

-2. Material Properties – To be able to effectively evaluate and select materials it is important to have a general understanding of plastic material properties and the standards used to measure performance.
+2. Material Properties – To be able to effectively evaluate and select materials it is important to have a general understanding of plastic material mechanical performance, chemical resistance, environmental requirements and the technical standards used to measure performance.
 UL IDES provides an excellent resource to understand these properties.
 UL IDES Material Properties.

 3. Select a material family – Once you have a good understanding of the application and material properties you can begin narrowing your search to a family of plastic resins.
 You can use the following charts to help narrow your search to a few materials or review summary descriptions of the most commonly specified materials in our Thermoplastic Material Guide below.